justinherman42/Company_project/Readme.md

 ### Notebook file
-•	The notebook file is called api_request_project.rmd o	An HTML version of the notebook has been added as well
-•	Unlike the .R files, the windows functions simply print out a searchable datatable for their query results
-•	The notebook presents the code documented step by step
-•	One other major difference is that the notebook file doesn't overwrite a db if it already exists.
-As you can't really change the .R files, i decided to amend the .R script files table creation function.
-The notebook file will refuse to overwrite, where the R script will overwrite by default.
-•	The notebook file also includes a little EDA in R section and those graphs are stored on the git in the figure.html folder
+The notebook file is called api_request_project.rmd.
+An HTML version of the notebook has been added to the directory.
+The windows functions act differently in the notebook file.
+Instead of saving query results to CSV files the notebok prints the results using datatable package.
+The notebook presents a documented step by step explanation for the code as well as more tables and graphs.
+One major functional difference is that the notebook file doesn't overwrite a db if it already exists.
+I decided to amend the .R script files table creation function.
+The notebook file will refuse to overwrite a previous MYSQL table, where the R script will overwrite by default.
+The notebook file includes an EDA in R section and those graphs are stored on the git in the figure.html folder

-You can preview the html document [here](http://rpubs.com/justin_herman_42/521061)
+You can preview the html document [here](http://rpubs.com/justin_herman_42/521061) .
+It is the easiest way to explore this project.